finnvoor/PlaydateKit/README.md

 ```

 ## Contributing
 I'm happy to accept contributions on this project, whether it's bug fixes, implementing missing features, or opening an issue.
 Please try to follow the existing conventions/style in the project.
-Code should be formatted before merge using `swiftformat .`, but I can run this before merging if you don't want to install `swiftformat`.

 If you create a game using PlaydateKit and would like it listed here, please open an issue or pull request!
 I am also hoping to add some simple games to an Examples/ directory in this repo if anyone wants to demake a retro game or create a new one that demos PlaydateKit.